 Dana was preceded in death by her mother, Sandra “Sandy” Braswell Reese, her maternal grandparents, Lon H. and Ella Mae Franklin Braswell and her paternal grandfather Garland L. Reese, along with many other family members and pets.
 Left to cherish her memory is her loving husband James A. Miller and her fur baby Zoey, her father Wayne L. Reese and wife Linda, her brother Michael W. Reese, her paternal grandmother Charlotte M. Reese, her brother-in-law James L. Avis and wife Jessi, all of Roanoke.
 She is also survived by numerous other family members and a host of friends.
 At her request, her ashes will be placed in the niche along with her mother’s in Sherwood Memorial Park, Salem; there will be no service and interment will be private.
 We would like to thank everyone for their thoughts, prayers and condolences during this most difficult time.

-To plant a tree in memory of Dana Leah Reese Miller, please click here.
+To plant a beautiful memorial tree in memory of Dana Leah Reese Miller, please visit our Tree Store.